MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/index.md

 ### Sustainability goals

 Organizations are increasingly discussing environmental goals and sustainability targets.
+Environmental sustainability is quickly moving from a "nice to have" function of Corporate Social Responsibility (CSR) to a centerpiece of business strategy, increasingly embedded into everything a company does.

 Learn more about [sustainability goals](./sustainability.md).